Up-Devs/db-docs/guide/guide/start/installation.md

 When you download Node.js, follow the steps in the installer.

 ::: warning
-You may need to use third party applications to set up Node.js in Linux
+You may need to use third party applications to set up Node.js in Linux.
 :::

 ## Installing Up-Devs.DB